Privacy-friendly analytics

 Parent Email Risk Checker

-Paste your draft into the Parent Email Risk Checker and see if it may sound too blunt, defensive, or likely to escalate.
-You’ll get a safer version in seconds.
+Paste it into the Parent Email Risk Checker and get a calmer, more professional version to work from in seconds.

 Key takeaway